How to get touch with us over the festive period

 Other options than court

 Court proceedings, while they can be helpful and set clear parameters for all parties, are not the only answer when looking to sort out finances or disagreements about child arrangements.
-There are other options including mediation, collaborative law, arbitration, even direct discussions if you and your spouse can do this.
+There are other options including mediation, collaborative law, arbitration, and even direct discussions if you and your spouse can do this.

 Find out more